tglanz/yossi/example-dotnet-web/readme.md

-Initialize the project
+To initialize and MVC project named ExampleMVC

-    dotnet new webapp -o ExampleWebApp --no-https -f net7.0
+    dotnet new mvc -o ExampleMVC --no-https -f net7.0

-Wath the application in development
+Watch the application for development

     dotnet watch